joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 }
 ```

 Captcha provider is a class that provide an abstract access to your captcha.
-It have all old methods, but sligntly changed:
+It have all old methods, but slightly changed:
 - `onDisplay($name = null, $id = '', $class = '')` now is `display(string $name = '', array $attributes = []): string`;
 - `onInit($id = '')` is removed, you should load your assets in `display()` method;
 - `onCheckAnswer($code = null)` now is `checkAnswer(string $code = null): bool`;